What we learned from Seahawks training camp Day 13: Back on field, Lano Hill still believes in himself

 Lano Hill says ‘I still believe in myself’

-Lano Hill ended the 2018 regular season as Seattle’s starter at strong safety, and may well have held that spot into the playoff game against Dallas had he not suffered a hip injury that required surgery.
+Lano Hill ended the 2018 regular season as Seattle’s starter at strong safety and may well have held that spot into the playoff game against Dallas had he not suffered a hip injury that required surgery.

-Hill is still trying to get all the way back to where he was before he was hurt.
-But he took a significant step Monday when he got on the field for the first time in team drills, working usually with the second-team defense.
+Hill is still trying to get all the way back, but he took a significant step Monday when he got on the field for the first time in team drills, mostly working with the second-team defense.

-“It felt good to get back out there with the team, just to run around with them and get the feeling back,’’ said Hill.
+“It felt good to get back out there with the team, just to run around with them and get the feeling back,’’ Hill said.

-Listed at 6-1, 216, Hill also lost some weight during his recovery because “I couldn’t move’’ for a while.
+Listed at 6 feet, 1 inch and 216 pounds, Hill also lost some weight during his recovery because “I couldn’t move’’ for a while.
 Just how much, he declined to say.
 “But I’m back now,’’ he said.
 “That’s all that matters.’’

-The safety dynamic, though, has changed greatly during his time away as the Seahawks drafted Marquise Blair and Ugo Amadi in April then brought back popular veteran DeShawn Shead right as camp began.
+The safety dynamic, though, has changed greatly during his time away.
+The Seahawks drafted Marquise Blair and Ugo Amadi in April, then brought back popular veteran DeShawn Shead right as camp began.

 Seattle continues go to with Tedric Thompson and Bradley McDougald as its starters in camp, with coach Pete Carroll having given a pretty big endorsement of Thompson on Sunday.

-That hardly means the starting spots are set — if Blair continues to make the kind of impact he did in the preseason opener against Denver then Seattle will have a hard time keeping him off the field.
+That hardly means the starting spots are set.
+If Blair continues to make the kind of impact he did in the preseason opener against Denver, then Seattle will have a hard time keeping him off the field.

-But at the moment, Seattle appears to have six safeties worth keeping, and possibly only four or five roster spots to fit them in.
+But at the moment, Seattle appears to have six safeties worth keeping, and possibly only four or five roster spots to fit them.

 Hill’s absence has made it easy for some observers to conclude he could be the odd man out.
 He had barely played in his two-year Seahawks career other than on special teams before starting the final two games of last season when Thompson was injured (and with Earl Thomas long out of the picture), with McDougald moving to free safety.
-Seattle won both games (against Kansas City and Arizona) and Carroll said he liked what he saw of the Hill-McDougald tandem.
+Seattle won both games (against Kansas City and Arizona), and Carroll said he liked what he saw of the Hill-McDougald tandem.
 Absence, though, can make the mind forgot about a player in the NFL.

-But Hill, a fourth-round choice in 2017 out of Michigan who himself was once regarded as one of the hopes of the future and now finds himself in the position of having to fend off promising newcomers to hold on to his spot, said he doesn’t care what anyone on the outside thinks.
+But Hill, a fourth-round choice in 2017 out of Michigan, said he doesn’t care what anyone on the outside thinks.

 “I still believe in myself,’’ he said.
 “I know what I can do.
 I ain’t worried about nobody else.’’

-Now to finally again get to try to back that up on the field.
+Now he’ll finally again get to try to back that up on the field.

 “I mean, it’s football,’’ he said of the bad timing of his injury a year ago.
 “You get injured, you come back stronger.
 It’s part of the game.’’